FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 }
 ```

 To see an error response, simply re-submit the exact same registration request.
-You should get two errors: duplicate email address error and duplicate username error:
+You should get two errors: `duplicate email address error` and `duplicate username error`.

 ```js
 {